segfault0x61/mildly-infuriating-jam-2021/README.md

-# Mildly Infuriating Jam 2021
+# The Struggles of Alucard
 A fun but frustrating platformer game made for the Mildly Infuriating Jam 2021.
 Where you play as a vampire who transforms into a bat to platform your way around frustrating obstables.
+This game was submitted to two game jams, [Blackthornprod GAME JAM #3](https://itch.io/jam/blackthornprod-game-jam-3) and [Mildly Infuriating Jam](https://itch.io/jam/mildly-infuriating-jam).

 ## Setup
 ### Linux